nylander/fastp-cleaning/README.md

 2. Clone the repository: `git clone https://github.com/Naturhistoriska/fastp-cleaning.git`
 3. Put input data (gzip-compressed paired-end illumina fastq files) in folder `fastp-cleaning/input`
-4. Review the `fastp-cleaning/config/config.yaml` and make sure input file name endings (currently `_R1_001.fastq.gz`), matches your input files, and change options for software used if needed.
+4. Review the `fastp-cleaning/config/config.yaml` and make sure input file name endings (currently `_R1_001.fastq.gz`), matches your input files, select the steps used by the pipeline, and change options for software used if needed.
 5. Make sure your current working directory is `fastp-cleaning`
 6. Test run `snakemake -n`
 7. Run with `snakemake --cores N` (substitute N with the number of cores you wish to use)